HarveyBates/Open-JIP/README.md

 Open-JIP is an open-source chlorophyll *a* fluorometer used to quantify photosynthetic phenotypes in terrestrial plants and microalgae.
 It is controlled via a Teensy microcontroller and features highly customisable electrical components and a 3D-printed infrastructure.

 #### OJIP

 Open-JIP utilises a technique known as the fast polyphasic rise fluorescence (also known as OJIP).
-Steady irradaince is provided from an emitting LED, this excites photosynthetic antenna in the sample resulting in excess irradiance being emitted as photons of a longer wavelength (i.e. fluorescence).
+Steady irradiance is provided from an emitting LED, this excites photosynthetic antenna in the sample resulting in excess irradiance being emitted as photons of a longer wavelength (i.e. fluorescence).
 The emitted fluorescence, which contains information regarding the state of photosynthesis, is captured by a photodiode, amplified by the custom circuitry and stored by the Teensy microcontroller.
+This all happens in less than a second.

 The transient captured by Open-JIP gives the user an indication of the state of photosynthesis in the subject organism to varying levels of complexity.
 If you would like to know more about the theory surrounding the measurement of chlorophyll *a* fluorescence, this [link](https://doi.org/10.1016/j.algal.2020.102105) gives a basic introduction and resources for further reading.